Using

 musical output.

-approach to indexing tunes, I've downloaded around 3000
+To experiment Breandán Breathnach's approach to indexing tunes, I've

-tunes from various collection on the web, imported them
+downloaded around 3000 tunes from various collection on the web, imported

-into a database (dBase IV.2), created a program to
+them into a database (dBase IV.2), created a program to automatically

-code.
-The original source on the web has been added to
+Breandán Breathnach's code.
+The original source on the web has been

-the "S:" field.
-Some of the tunes are tunes I
+added to the "S:" field.
+Some of the tunes are also tunes

-not disseminate tunes which may be wrong, the index is
+duplicates.
+To not disseminate tunes which may be wrong, the index

 So far, Breandán Breathnach's code is notated as a